Christopher P. Kriesen

 He holds a B.Sc. from Villanova University, a J.D. from The University of Connecticut School of Law, and an M.A. from Trinity College.

-He lives in West Hartford with his wife and has a daughter attending Brandeis University.
+He lives in West Hartford with his wife and has a daughter who graduated from Brandeis University.